Make a Vintage Garden Trellis from Metal Gates

-Remove any rust that's accumulated on the iron by spraying it down with a power washer or scraping it off with a little steel wool.
+Remove any rust that's accumulated on the iron by spraying the gates down with a power washer or scraping it off with a little steel wool.

 Step 2: Create the Frame